Key takeaways

 When does auto-renewal of a health plan happen?

-Understand, however, that plan changes made after December 15, in nearly all states, will take effect February 1, rather than January 1 (there are some states with later deadlines for a January 1 effective date).
+But in nearly all states, plan changes made after December 15 will take effect February 1, rather than January 1 (there are some states with later deadlines for a January 1 effective date).
 So if a plan auto-renews and then you select a new plan in the latter half of December or in early January, you’ll have your auto-renewed coverage for January, and then your new plan would take effect in February.
 This is why it’s important to pay attention to the information that the exchange and your insurer send you in the fall, and finish whatever changes you want to make by December 15.

 If I expect my subsidy to change, should I auto-renew my plan?